Atlas-OS/docs/docs/contributing/playbook.md

 !!! note "Apple-silicon Mac users"

-    Due to not being tested frequently, we would appreciate it if you could test using Atlas with Windows-on-ARM using your Apple-silicon-based device.
+    Due to not being tested frequently, we would appreciate it if you could test Atlas with Windows-on-ARM (11) using your Apple-silicon-based device.
 For this, consider using either:

     [VMWare Fusion (free with Broadcom account)](https://www.vmware.com/products/desktop-hypervisor.html){ .md-button target="_blank" }
     [Parallels (14-day trial)](https://www.parallels.com/){ .md-button target="_blank" }

+    **Note:** ARM ISOs aren't available on Microsoft's website.
+Instead, these apps download them for you.

 ### What snapshots are